Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Deterministic QAV Protocol Using Bell States

-\item {Eavesdropping Detection:} Decoy-state verification is conducted between VA and \( V_0 \) to ensure the integrity of the quantum channel and detect any unauthorized tampering with the travel qubits.

-\item {Sequential Voting:} Each travel qubit \( t_a \) sequentially passes through all voters \( V_i \).
-Each voter performs the following local operation: \begin{itemize} \item If the voter chooses to \emph{veto}, they apply the phase gate:
+\item {Sequential Vetoing:} Each travel qubit \( t_a \) sequentially passes through all participants \( V_i \).
+Each participant performs the following local operation: \begin{itemize} \item If the participant chooses to \emph{veto}, they apply the phase gate:

-\item Otherwise, they apply the identity operation. \end{itemize} These gates commute, so the order of application does not affect the final result.
-After all voters have acted on each qubit, the travel qubits are returned to the VA.
+\item Otherwise, they apply the identity operation. \end{itemize} Since these phase gates commute, the order of application does not affect the final state.
+After all participants have acted on each qubit, the travel qubits are returned to the VA.

-\item {Final Measurement:} The VA performs a Bell basis measurement on each home-travel qubit pair.
+\item {Final Measurement:} The VA performs a Bell basis measurement on each home–travel qubit pair.
 Initially, the joint state is \( |\Phi^+\rangle \).
-If one or more voters apply a phase gate to \( t_a \), the resulting state becomes:
+If one or more participants apply a phase gate to \( t_a \), the resulting state becomes

-where \( k \) is the total number of vetoes.
-This state corresponds to a valid Bell state if and only if the accumulated phase satisfies:
+where \( k \) denotes the total number of vetoes.
+This state corresponds to a valid Bell state if and only if

 Consequently, the measurement outcome is: \begin{itemize} \item \( |\Phi^+\rangle \) if \( \frac{k \pi}{2^{a-1}} \equiv 0 \pmod{2\pi} \), \item \( |\Phi^-\rangle \) if \( \frac{k \pi}{2^{a-1}} \equiv \pi \pmod{2\pi} \). \end{itemize}